CRC Community Advocacy Training

 Submit a project idea to the CRC!

-Committee reviews downtown development projects to ensure benefit, sensitivity and compatibility with our downtown community and vitality.
-The Development Review Committee will monitor parking issues as they relate to development activities.
+Committee leads community engagement activities that focus on City plans; reviews downtown development projects to ensure benefit, sensitivity and compatibility with our downtown community and vitality; and makes recommendations on proposed changes related to zoning.

 For more information about the committee, please contact the CRC Executive Director.